dkrasnovdev/siberiana-api/README.md

 - Docker
 - Docker Compose

-You will also need to set up the Task CLI tool, Air and download the necessary packages.
+You will also need to set up the Task CLI tool and Air.
 Here's how:

 1. **Install Task**: Task is a task runner that simplifies command execution.
 If you haven't already, install Task by following the instructions at [https://taskfile.dev/installation/](https://taskfile.dev/installation/).

 2. **Install Air**: Air is used for automatically rebuilding and restarting the application when code changes occur.
 There are multiple methods to install Air:

    a. **Install via Binary** (preferred):

    ```bash
    # Install Air binary into $(go env GOPATH)/bin/
    curl -sSfL https://raw.githubusercontent.com/cosmtrek/air/master/install.sh | sh -s -- -b $(go env GOPATH)/bin